muhammad-ahsan/muhammad-ahsan/README.md

 - 💬 Favourite Quote "You were born with wings, why prefer to crawl through life?" by Rumi
 - 🔭 I’m currently working on multiple data science and machine learning initiatives
+- ❤️ I enjoy designing cloud solutions for ML driven applications
-- 🌱 I’m currently learning advanced MLOps
+- 🌱 I’m currently learning advanced MLOps specially in AWS
 - 📫 How to reach me: muhammad.ahsan@gmail.com

 <!--